adsbynimbus/nimbus-ios-sdk/README.md

 1. Navigate to Frameworks, Libraries, and Embedded Content for an iOS application target
 2. Click the + button and select Add Package Dependency... under the Add Other dropdown
 3. Enter https://github.com/timehop/nimbus-ios-sdk in the package URL and select the main branch
-4. Select all the libraries required by your integration type
+4. Select all the frameworks required by your integration type

 ### Nimbus Standalone

-- NimbusKit: The main library of the Nimbus SDK
+- NimbusKit: The main framework of the Nimbus SDK
 - NimbusRenderKit: Adds support for rendering Nimbus Ads
   - NimbusRenderStaticKit: Renderer for Nimbus static ads (display / banner ads)
   - NimbusRenderVideoKit: Renderer for Nimbus video ads